Your Guide to the 2025 HVAC Refrigerant Phase-Out

 Longer Lifespan

 Modern HVAC systems with new refrigerants will generally last longer.
 As mentioned, the new refrigerants are very efficient at heat transfer, which means the HVAC system will generally have an easier time conditioning your air.
 A system that doesn’t struggle experiences less wear and tear on its components and, thus, a longer lifespan.
-You may even notice manufacturers offer longer warranties (over 10 years) because they are confident in their new and improved units.
+You may even notice manufacturers offering longer warranties (over 10 years) because they are confident in their new and improved units.

 Enhanced Home Safety